The Science Behind HIIT Training

-1. HIIT burns the same amount of body fat, or more, in less time compared with steady-state cardio.
+1. HIIT burns at least the same amount of body fat, in less time compared with steady-state cardio.

 A recent study demonstrated that healthy men burned up to 30% more calories with HIIT training, compared with steady state exercise.
 Another study involving young women aged 18-30 years old found that those who followed a 20 minute HIIT program lost more body fat (a 2.5kg reduction) than those who followed a 40 minute continuous, moderate intensity program using a spin bike.

 Why does this happen?
 Scientists believe that HIIT training increases whole-body fatty acid oxidation (ie. fat burning!) both during and after exercise, compared with steady-state, moderate intensity exercise.